 A Roster of the 3rd Airdrome Squadron (1945)

 It is probably impossible, at this late date, to locate a roster of all the personnel who served in the 3rd Airdrome Squadron during World War II.
 However, many of their names appeared in The Squadron Pulse newsletter that was published weekly in 1945.
 Also, newsletter editor Leonard Stringfield mentioned many soldiers by name in the captions of his personal photo album, which his grandson Erich Stegmaier showed me.
 Additional names were found online in obituaries and news articles.
-Here is a list that I compiled of those names.
+More recently, C.D.
+Horn’s son Timothy sent me a copy of the October 3, 1945, orders which listed some 150 soldiers set for return to the U.S., plus dozens of names from a list that his father had typed up.
+(See the October 7, 1945 letter page for a scan of the orders.)
+Further names were found in wartime documents made available from the Air Force Historical Research Agency and the National Archives.
 I did not list each man’s rank because occasionally people got promoted, so the ranks were not the same throughout the war.
+For some names, I have added links for obituaries and other relevant material I have been able to find online.

 BACK TO SQUADRON PULSE INDEX PAGE